bhagatram27/Text_Generation/README.md

 # Text Generation with Fine-Tuned DistilGPT-2
 Overview:
 This project revolves around the fine-tuning of the distilgpt2 model from the HuggingFace Transformers library on a custom dataset.
 The aim is to generate coherent and contextually relevant text based on the patterns and information found in the uploaded dataset.
+The training and test txt files are also attached in this repository. the model is fine tuned on this training and test txt files.
+And , a simple gradio app interface is also designed for accessing the model.

 # Model Details:
 Model Name: DistilGPT-2 (distilgpt2)